Champions League, Brazil tour, cup final goal, iconic strip debut - Hibs' most notable one-appearance players

 European one-off

-Making your senior debut in a Champions League match sounds glamorous enough, but what if your previous club was Ormiston Primrose, you’re a goalkeeper, still a teenager, and it’s the only game you ever play for Hibs and you’re in the same line-up as Willie Ormond and Eddie Turnbull?
-That’s what happened to Willie Adams, who played in the second leg of Hibs’ European encounter with Rot-Weiss Essen in October 1955.
+Making your senior debut in a big European match sounds glamorous enough, but what if your previous club was Ormiston Primrose, you’re a goalkeeper, still a teenager, and it’s the only game you ever play for Hibs and you’re in the same line-up as Willie Ormond and Eddie Turnbull?
+That’s what happened to Willie Adams, who played in the second leg of Hibs’ European Champion Club’s Cup encounter with Rot-Weiss Essen in October 1955.

+Hibs won the first leg 4-0 but for the return leg manager Hugh Shaw was without Gordon Smith, Lawrie Reilly, and goalkeeper Tommy Younger, who had been delayed by fog in London en route from Copenhagen, where they had been representing the Scottish League against the Danish League.
+Smith did enquire about the possibility of chartering an aeroplane but felt chairman Harry Swan would balk at the cost.

-Hibs won the first leg 4-0 and for the return leg manager Hugh Shaw left out the likes of goalkeeper Tommy Younger and two-fifths of the Famous Five in Gordon Smith and Lawrie Reilly, the latter on target in the first leg alongside Ormond and Turnbull.
-Prestonpans-born Adams was released six months later and seems to have left the senior game altogether.
+And so Jimmy Mulkerrin came in for Reilly, Jock Buchanan deputised for Smith and scored, and Prestonpans-born Adams filled in for Younger.
+The young ‘keeper was released six months later, and seems to have left the senior game altogether.

 Loans, replacements, Brazilian trips